 We officers each had an Igloo tent – a canvas pyramid supported by a 3D cross of inflated tubes.
 In the tent next to mine was Stan Lilley.
 Now one of the problems with exercises is that people can get carried away in their enthusiasm.
 When an SAS man ripped open the flap to Stan’s tent and shouted for him to get up, Stan decided to whack the intruding head with whatever object came to hand.
 This appeared to cause some irritation and I heard the guy shout to his mates something about a “****ing nutcase”.
-There was then a commotion of several SAS guys jumping up and down on Stan’s tent with him inside!
-This gave me time to put on my gear, including my boots, and when someone ripped open the flap to my tent I leapt at the opening, pushing the guy out of the way, and started to run.
+There was then a commotion as several SAS guys jumped up and down on Stan’s tent with him inside!
+This gave me time to put on my gear, including my boots, and, when someone ripped open the flap to my tent, I leapt at the opening, pushing the guy out of the way, and started to run.
 All around me was noise and commotion.
 I continued running through the camp, through the wood, and out onto Salisbury plain.

 It was a moonlit night.
 I found myself running up a small hill when suddenly I saw a whole line of men walking slowly towards the wood – a formidable sight.
 I hugged the ground and kept very still and quiet in the hope that I would not be detected.
 No such luck!
 I felt a boot nudge me and heard a command to get up.
 I was out of breath from my flight from the wood and ask for time to recover.
 Thirty seconds later I leapt up and made a run for it.
 To my surprise I was not chased but was left to continue my escape.